Page 1 of 1

 by Ves

 The stat points you accrue throughout your adventures on Vescrutia are converted for use in your kit.
 Make sure your understand how your character will be built and pick your stats accordingly.
-For gameplay, some conversions have to be made:
+For resolution, some conversions have to be made:

 • HP (Hit Points) = Stress * 2